 - 5.1.1.
-Stage 5 of the LCWIP process involves prioritisation of improvements to create a programme of cycling and walking schemes. - 5.1.2.
+Stage 5 of the LCWIP process involves prioritisation of improvements to create a programme of cycling and walking schemes and provide high level costings. - 5.1.2.
 The guidance states that priority should be given to improvements that are most likely to have the greatest impact on increasing the number of people who choose to walk and cycle, and therefore the greatest return on investment.
-Other factors may also influence the prioritisation of improvements such as the deliverability of the proposed works or opportunities to link with other schemes or projects.
+Other factors may also influence the prioritisation of improvements such as the deliverability of the proposed works or opportunities to link with other schemes.